Get truck finance quickly & easily with Lend

 Hire purchase is effectively a mix of a truck loan and lease.
 It’s an agreement to make a deferred purchase of your truck of choice, which is financed up-front by a lender.
 Your business will have access to the vehicle from the start of the agreement and make regular repayments until the end of the finance term, at which point your business will take full legal ownership of the asset.

-How your Lend broker will help you decide
+How the Lend team will help you decide

 - Interest costs and fees